cdapio/cdap/cdap-docs/examples-manual/source/examples/index.rst

   * - :doc:`Data Cleansing <data-cleansing>`
     - A Cask Data Application Platform (CDAP) example demonstrating incrementally consuming partitions of a partitioned fileset using MapReduce.
+  * - :doc:`Decision Tree Regression <decision-tree-regression>`
+    - An application that machine learning model training using a Spark2 program.
+It trains decision tree regression models from labeled data uploaded through a Service.
   * - :doc:`FileSet Example <fileset-example>`
     - A variation of the *WordCount* example that operates on files.
 It demonstrates the usage of the FileSet dataset, including a service to upload and download files, and a MapReduce that operates over these files.